-up power.383 Exhibit 5-2 summarizes examples of new and emerging energy storage technologies, including pumped storage, compressed air energy storage, flywheels, and advanced batteries.
+Exhibit 5-4 summarizes examples of new and emerging energy storage technologies, including pumped storage, compressed air energy storage, flywheels, and advanced batteries.
 As previously discussed, PEVs also offer another possible energy storage technology.

 When evaluating the environmental impacts of energy storage, such impacts are influenced by the efficiency of the technology and the original source of electricity.
 By design, a storage device outputs less energy than the charging input.
-As such, energy storage devices may result in increased electricity demand from the existing grid, which may result in greater emissions.
+As such, energy storage devices may result in increased electricity demand from the existing grid, which may result in greater emissions when considered on a standalone basis (e.g., not taking into account displacement of other forms of energy generation).
 When energy storage technologies complement cleaner generation, however, such technologies can contribute to lower levels of both local (i.e., criteria pollutants) and global (i.e., greenhouse gases) emissions.
 On a large scale, the use of storage as part of a larger strategy to increase the responsiveness of demand will facilitate greater development of low-carbon energy generation.
 Where system efficiency is measured in terms of average heat rate, storage that complements low-carbon off-peak generation will reduce total carbon output.
+CAES is the only energy storage technologies have minimal life-cycle GHG emissions ranging from five to 40 gCO2e/kWh depending on the size, operation, and lifetime of each facility.